perlindgren/edf/README.md

 ## Proof of concept

-As a simple test, the `main` function, iterate a process of scheduling three tasks, "t1", "t2", "t3", to be executed in order, while ensuring to stress wrapping edge cases.
+As a simple test, the `main` function, iterates a process of scheduling three tasks, "t1", "t2", "t3", to be executed in order.
+The relative deadlines are out of order and designed to stress wrapping edge cases.

 The takeaway here is to provide a (golden) reference for hardware implementation counterparts.